Click on a recipe below to go straight to it:

 Ingredients: To feed 2 peepses – One onion, a couple of cloves of garlic, a fresh green chilli, a small piece of fresh ginger, a teaspoon of ground cumin, teaspoon of turmeric, teaspoon of ground coriander, a couple of cardamon pods, a teaspoon of garam masala, a bay leaf, 3 or 4 ripe tomatoes [you can use half a tin if you want but fresh tomatoes taste better], a large squeeze of fresh lime juice, half a tin of coconut milk – [about 70ml, you can freeze what you don’t use], a healthy amount of chopped fresh coriander, about 300 gms of firm white fish which is skinned and cut into chunks [I like to use haddock], a handful of raw plump prawns, salt and pepper, some oil for frying.

 Method: Whizz the onion, garlic, chilli and ginger in a blender and gently fry it with the bay leaf in a large splash of oil in a large saucepan until the onions soften – stir frequently and make sure that the onions do not burn.
-Then add the cumin, coriander and turmeric, give it a stir and cook gently for another minute making sure that they do not burn either.
+Squish the cardamon pods with a knife and throw them in to the pan the with cumin, coriander and turmeric.
+Give it a stir and cook gently for another minute making sure that they do not burn.
 Add the chopped tomatoes and the coconut milk and simmer for a few minutes then squeeze in the lime juice.
 Give the sauce a taste and add salt and pepper if required, you can also add some water at this stage if the sauce is too thick and gloopy.
-Throw in the haddock chunks with the prawns and simmer gently for about 8-10 minutes until they are cooked.
+Pop in the haddock chunks with the prawns and simmer gently for about 8-10 minutes until they are cooked.
 Add the garam masala and the fresh coriander, give it a gentle stir and serve straight away on a bed of basmati rice.
 Sprinkle some fresh coriander over the top and serve.